JesperKarlsson500/MS2-Lilypad-Game/README.md

 ## Deployment
 <hr>

+This project is deployed using GitPod and GitHub.
+I used GitPod to code everything and GitHub to deploy the website and make it go live.

+I used these three steps to deploy my website:

+1. Click on settings tab on my repository.
+2. Click the pages tab.
+3. Set source branch to master.
+In the green field you will see the link to the live website.

 ## Credit
 <hr>

-## Media
-<hr>
+* Inspiration and code used from this free youtube tutorial [freeCodeCamp.org.](https://www.youtube.com/watch?v=n_ec3eowFLQ)
 * Sound effect taken from youtube [Link here.](https://www.youtube.com/watch?v=WS_3OCcKiJ0)
 * Moving eye effect taken from youtube [link here.](https://www.youtube.com/watch?v=AixAmLWzXYg)
 * Yaykids sound effect taken from youtube [link here.](https://www.youtube.com/watch?v=_Z3ra0CxCE0)

-* Cut and modified the sounds myself in the program Ableton live.

 * README template from code institute.
 [README.md template](https://github.com/Code-Institute-Solutions/readme-template).
 * Custom favicon created at [favicon.io.](https://favicon.io/favicon-generator/)

+## Media
+<hr>

+* Cut and modified the sounds myself in the program Ableton live.

 ## Acknowledgements
 <hr>

+I want to thank my mentor Antonija Simic for helping and supporting me.
+She made me see things from new perspectives and asked me questions to help me think better.
+She gave me advice and links where I could find more information.

-**This project was created for educational purposes only, credit for all images goes to their owners**
+**This project was created for educational purposes only, credit for any code and sounds used goes to all their rightful owners**

 **Created by Jesper Karlsson**